 Toyota's longstanding reputation for reliability and quality also seems to be holding up well for these older models.
 In addition, the interior is comfortable and offers most of the features available in standard Toyotas.

 We also like the operational display on the dash.
 And the hatchback design allows for both decent luggage space as well as excellent visibility.

 Overall, for those in the hybrid car market, the Prius deserves extremely serious consideration.

 Overall Pros: Outstanding gas mileage performance, low emissions, futuristic interior, ample cabin room, very maneuverable in tight areas.

 Overall Cons: Less power and nimbleness than standard midsize sedans, some lower grade interior plastics.

-There are actually several different ways to buy a used Prius at the lowest price, and even at wholesale.
-You can click on the links to each of the following methods to get the specific instructions.
+So lastly, there are actually several different ways to buy a used Prius at the lowest price, and even at wholesale.

 In addition, you can also try the public car auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.